ieuan/craftcms-cloudfront-signed-urls/README.md

 ## How it works

-You upload your assets to a non-public S3 bucket with a Cloudfront Distribution with the `Restrict Viewer Access` setting to `Yes`.
+You upload your assets to a non-public S3 bucket with a Cloudfront distribution with the `Restrict Viewer Access` setting to `Yes`.
 When you create URLs in your templates, these URLs are signed with a random key.

 These URLs are created on page load and expires after the duration that you entered.